utk-cs340-fall24/Chord-Scales/sprint4/mtang7/mtang7.md

 ### What you did not do

-* adjust the code for the scale functionaility part of the code
+* Connect playnote to the react app

 ### What problems you encountered